oabsixr/nginx-certbot/README.md

 Encrypt certificate for one or multiple domains in a docker-compose setup with nginx.
-This is useful when you need to set up nginx as a reverse proxy for an application.
+This is useful when you need to set up nginx as a reverse proxy for an application, or when you need to spin up a simple web page.

 ## Installation
 1. [Install docker-compose](https://docs.docker.com/compose/install/#install-compose).

-2. Clone this repository: `git clone https://github.com/wmnnd/nginx-certbot.git .`
+2. In your working directory, clone this repository: `git clone https://github.com/oabsixr/nginx-certbot.git .`

 3. Modify configuration:
-- Add domains and email addresses to init-letsencrypt.sh
+    * Add domains and email addresses to init-letsencrypt.sh in lines 11, 12
-- Replace all occurrences of example.org with primary domain (the first one you added to init-letsencrypt.sh) in data/nginx/app.conf
+    * Replace all occurrences of example.org with primary domain (the first one you added to init-letsencrypt.sh) in data/nginx/conf/app.conf

+      ```sed -i 's/example.org/<new domain name>/g' data/nginx/conf/app.conf```

+    * Put website pages in data/html
+      * eg. Update index.html to serve the content you want, or add static pages as necessary.

 4. Run the init script:

-        ./init-letsencrypt.sh
+    ```./init-letsencrypt.sh```

+The site should now be up and running.

+# Additional operational controls
+## Stop the server:

+    docker compose down

-5. Run the server:
+## Run the server:

-        docker-compose up
+    docker compose up

-## Got questions?
-Feel free to post questions in the comment section of the [accompanying guide](https://medium.com/@pentacent/nginx-and-lets-encrypt-with-docker-in-less-than-5-minutes-b4b8a60d3a71)

 ## License
 All code in this repository is licensed under the terms of the `MIT License`.
 For further information please refer to the `LICENSE` file.